 - Gluten Free Red Velvet Cookies – They would be gorgeous for Valentine’s Day cookie cups.

-- Gluten Free Peanut Butter Cookies - These are the best filled with peanut butter or chocolate frosting!
+- Gluten Free Peanut Butter Cookies – These are delicious with peanut butter or chocolate frosting!

 - Gluten Free Snickerdoodles – Mr. Fearless Dining’s favorite cookie.